Twisted holographic superconductors in external magnetic field: Introduction

+As shown in \cite{Gubser:2008px}, spontaneous $U(1)$ symmetry breaking in bulk geometries with a horizon can be used to describe the transition from the normal to the superconducting phase in the dual QFT.
+This observation led to the seminal work of Hartnoll \textit{et al}. \cite{Hartnoll:2008kx,Hartnoll:2008vx,Herzog2009}, in which a model of a holographic superconductor was first introduced.
+Over time, many extensions of this model and various applications of holographic duality to condensed matter physics have appeared \cite{Horowitz:2008bn,Nakano:2008x,Amado:2009ts,Koutsoumbas:2009pa,Maeda:2008ir,Sonner:2009tf,Zeng:2009hv,Pang:2009pd,Cai:2009hn,Siopsis:2010uq}.
 One of the first questions that arose was how to extend the model to incorporate magnetic fields.
 A realistic holographic model is expected to exhibit the Meissner effect and to allow for the computation of the superconducting coherence length and magnetic penetration depth.
 To capture these phenomena, dynamical gauge fields on the boundary theory are required.
 However, the original model of Hartnoll \textit{et al.} considered $U(1)$ gauge fields in the bulk, which, according to the holographic dictionary, correspond to a global $U(1)$ symmetry on the boundary.
-Consequently, although this construction was referred to as an AdS/CFT superconductor, it is more accurately described as a \textit{charged superfluid}.
-The first attempts to incorporate constant magnetic fields appeared shortly thereafter \cite{Nakano:2008x,Albash:2008bm,Hartnoll2009}.
+Consequently, although this construction was referred to as an AdS/CFT superconductor, it was more accurately a holographic description of a ''charged superfluid.
+The first attempts`` to incorporate constant magnetic fields appeared shortly thereafter \cite{Nakano:2008x,Albash:2008bm,Hartnoll2009}.